hhhh124hhhh/caiwu-agent/CONTRIBUTING.md

 pytest
 ```

+### Financial Analysis Specific Guidelines

+When contributing to the financial analysis components, please follow these additional guidelines:

+1. **Data Accuracy**: Ensure all financial calculations are accurate and follow standard financial formulas.
+2. **Cache Handling**: Be mindful of the smart caching mechanism when adding new data sources.
+3. **Error Handling**: Implement proper error handling for financial data retrieval and processing.
+4. **Performance**: Consider the performance impact of new features on financial data processing.
+5. **Documentation**: Update the [STANDARDIZED_ANALYSIS_GUIDE.md](examples/stock_analysis/STANDARDIZED_ANALYSIS_GUIDE.md) when adding new features or modifying existing ones.

 ### Submitting Your Pull Request

 Once your changes are ready, tested, and linted, commit your code and open a pull request on GitHub.
 The maintainers will review it as soon as possible.

+If you have any questions or need assistance during the contribution process, please contact us via the following methods:
+- 📧 **Email**: hhhh124hhhh@qq.com
+- 🐛 **Bug反馈**: 请提供详细的错误日志和复现步骤
+- 💡 **功能建议**: 欢迎提出新的分析需求或改进建议

 Thank you for your contribution!